SR22 Insurance After an OWI in Indiana: Requirements, Costs & How to Reinstate Your License (2026)

 The Automatic Suspension Timeline After Conviction

-Under Indiana's Implied Consent Law, simply being arrested for an OWI and failing a breathalyzer (or refusing to take one) triggers an automatic administrative license suspension.
+Under Indiana's Implied Consent Law, simply being arrested for an OWI and failing a breathalyzer (or refusing to take one) triggers an automatic administrative suspended license Indiana process.

 Once you are officially convicted in court, the judge will hand down a criminal suspension.
 Fortunately, the judge often credits the time you already spent suspended administratively toward your final criminal suspension period.